DIY Easy Ikea Micke Desk Drawer Makeover

 - A Modern Ikea Malm Dresser Makeover by A Crafted Passion.

-- DIY Platform Bed With Storage by Hey There Home.
+- DIY Platform Bed with Storage by Hey There Home.

-If you found this Ikea Micke Drawer Makeover inspiring please don’t forget to PIN and share it with friends.
+If you found this Ikea Micke Drawer Makeover inspiring, please don’t forget to PIN and share it with friends.

 Til' next time...

-Disclaimer: By clicking on the "Yes, I want it" button above you are giving me your consent to collect and use your information according to the law and My Policy Privacy and The Cookie Policy.
+Disclaimer: By clicking on the “Yes” button above you are giving me your consent to collect and use your information according to the law and My Policy Privacy.
 Zero Spam I promise!